Ahmad-Alaziz/DigiSpark_Commands/ReverseShell/README.md

    #### RUN:
         1. ./WinPayLoads.py
-        2. 2 (to run Windows Meterpreter Reverse Shell [uacbypass, persistence, allchecks]  )
+        2. 2
         3. Enter port and ip or simply press Enter for defaults
-        4. y (for UAC Bypass)
+        4. y
-        5. enter victim windows version
+        5. enter victim's windows version
-        6. y to upload to local webserver
+        6. y
         7. That's it!! update run.ino with the url to the executable eg: http://192.168.0.24:8000/fgxjdqzp.exe, then compile and load to your digispark

   ### On the host machine (linux): // if above method doesn't work. (note: change 192.168.0.24 to your ip, and 8080 to the port you desire)